4n4nd/kubernetes-containers-tutorials/demo-app-k8s-deployment/deploy-demo-app-k8s.md

 Depending on your system, this might take a minute or two.

 ## Configuring our application deployment
-A simple deployment configuration for k8s looks like:
+A simple pod configuration for k8s looks like:

 ```yaml
 apiVersion: v1